iMissile/Self.Writing/Analysts/R_tools_and_links.md

 	- [A Tutorial on Loops in R – Usage and Alternatives](http://blog.datacamp.com/tutorial-on-loops-in-r/)
 - [Introduction to R](http://ateucher.github.io/rcourse_site/).
 On this page you will find links to the data we need for the course, as well as course notes for each of the modules
 - [Introduction to R](https://ramnathv.github.io/pycon2014-r/).
 These are notes for an introductory R workshop I am teaching for Python Programmers.
+- [Getting started with d3.js](http://vudlab.com/#/learn).
+I'm assuming you know nothing about programming.
+Don't get worried if something is confusing, and DON'T bang your head against a wall trying to figure things out.
+Check if someone on stack overflow has already had the same problem, ask someone at VUDlab, or just move on and keep reading.
 - [OnePageR.
 A Survival Guide to Data Science with R](http://togaware.com/onepager/)
 - [Swirl](http://swirlstats.com/) teaches you R programming and data science interactively, at your own pace, and right in the R console!
 - [A slightly different introduction to R](https://martinsbioblogg.wordpress.com/a-slightly-different-introduction-to-r/).
 This is tutorial on how to get started with R for data analysis.